 |Low-Mass SF High-Mass SF ISM People Visitors Meetings & Links||

-The image shows the (atomic) gas density in the ISM.
-It is taken from a simulation in which turbulence is driven by the magneto-rotational instability (Piontek & Ostriker, 2005).
-The colour-table indicates low density in blue and high density in yellow.
-The size of each side of the box is 200 pc.
+The image shows the varying gas density in the ISM.
+It is taken from a simulation in which turbulence is driven by the magneto-rotational instability.

 Last modified: April 12th, 2007 by G. Meeus and the SF division.